 Q: What came after Oregon?

-Nothing, really.
-I got arrested and
+A: Nothing, really.
+I got arrested and went to jail.

 Q: How did you get caught?